Cambridgeshire and Isle of Ely

-Cambridgeshire and Isle of Ely was, from 1965 to 1974, an administrative and geographical county in East Anglia in the United Kingdom.
+Cambridgeshire and Isle of Ely was, from 1965 to 1974, an administrative county in East Anglia in the United Kingdom.
 In 1974 it became part of an enlarged Cambridgeshire.

 Formation

-The Local Government Act 1888 created four small neighbouring administrative counties in the east of England: Cambridgeshire, Isle of Ely, Huntingdonshire and the Soke of Peterborough.
+The Local Government Act 1888 created four small neighbouring administrative counties in the east of England: Cambridgeshire, Isle of Ely, Huntingdonshire, and the Soke of Peterborough.
 Following the Second World War, a Local Government Boundary Commission was formed to review county-level administration in England and Wales.
 The commission was of the opinion that counties needed to have a population of between 200,000 and 1 million to provide effective services.
 Accordingly, they recommended the amalgamation of all four counties into a single entity.
 The commission's recommendations were not carried out, however.

 The reform of local government was returned to in 1958, with the appointment of a Local Government Commission for England.
 The four counties were included in the East Midlands General Review Area, and the LGCE made its draft proposals in April 1960.
 The commission identified particular problems in the administration of Cambridgeshire, where the city of Cambridge had 50% of the population and over two-thirds of the rateable value of the county.
 Cambridge was large enough to qualify for county borough status and be removed from the administrative county, but it was felt that this would render the remainder of Cambridgeshire, which would consist of three rural districts, too small to effectively deliver local services.
 The LGCE made draft proposals to constitute Cambridge a county borough and create a new administrative county by merging the remainder of the county with the Isle of Ely, Huntingdonshire and the Soke of Peterborough.
 There was considerable opposition to the draft proposals, and the LGCE instead opted in its final report in 1961 to create two counties: Huntingdon and Peterborough, and Cambridgeshire and Isle of Ely, with Cambridge continuing to form part of the latter county.